AtHeartEngineering/js-libp2p-gossipsub-dandelion-old/ts/dandelion/readme.md

 ## Concerns

-* Dandelion, as it is written now, overwrites the sender's peerID with their own every stem hop to help obfuscate the originating sender, but this will likely cause issues with how well peer scoring works to prevent spam / DOS / malicious attacks.
+* Dandelion, as it is written now, overwrites the sender's peerID with their own every stem hop to help obfuscate the originating sender, but this may cause issues with how well peer scoring works to prevent spam / DOS / malicious attacks.